highlight-run/docs/general-docs/2_getting-started/client-sdk/reactjs.md

 ## Verify

 Start your app, go to it in the browser, then click around.
 Highlight will be recording your session and it will show up on <https://app.highlight.run/sessions> a few seconds after recording has started.

-## Configuration

-Learn more about the other developer experience goodies Highlight provides by seeing [React.js](/getting-started/client-sdk/reactjs).